packyli/oar-some-myself/README.md

 2. Run the source code on Unity (Go to Level->Scenes->SampleScence and click it then click 'Play' on Unity Window)
 3. For debug mode, no need to connect with Meta Quest Pro or Concept2 Rowing Machine
 4. For play mode, connect your PC to Concept2 Rowing Machine via the cable and connect the PC to Meta Quest Pro (Might meed "reset view" on Meat Quest Pro)
-5. Press the key 'S' to kick off the game (from Round 1, and ends with Round5)
+5. Press the key 'S' to kick off the game (from Round 1, and ends with Round 5)
 6. For debug mode, press the key 'W' to row once; For play mode, conduct a stoke sitting on the Concept2 Rowing Machine to drive the boat in VR
 7. Press the blank to trigger the next round once the previous round ends